FineFindus/artem/README.md

 # ASCII Image Converter

 This is a small cli program written in rust to easily convert images to ascii art.
 It will take a while to generate the ascii characters, especially for larger images.
+By default it tries to use truecolor, if the terminal does not support truecolor, it falls back to 16 Color ANSI.

 ## Examples